Access to your rented home for repairs and inspections

 break the rules of your tenancy agreement

-Your landlord might also ask you to pay towards fixing a problem if it became worse because you did not let your landlord in to fix it early.
+Your landlord might ask you to pay towards fixing a problem if it becomes worse because you did not let your landlord in to fix it.

 If you're worried about your health